MrIllas/Lightsteam-Engine/README.md

  ![Shader creation](docs/shader_creation.png)

  ### Shader editing
-  1. Double click a shader to open the GLSL editor.
+  1. Double-click a shader to open the GLSL editor.
   2. Edit the shader.
   3. Ctrl+S or File->Save to save and compile the shader.
    * Check the console in case of compilation error.